My story

 Enjoying my life means: feeling alive, freedom to plan my day, working outside, surfing, learning, and building something meaningful.
 These days I’m especially working on living sustainably and deepening my meditation practice.

-Helping others means: life coaching to help others reconnect with themselves, volunteering in the community, and sharing my story.
-I’m not here to tell others how they should live their life, but if they aren’t satisfied, I want to help them redefine success.
+Helping others means: life coaching and retreats to help others reconnect with themselves, volunteering in the community, and sharing my story.
+Happy to have over 300 coaching hours and 6 retreats, as of May 2026.
+I’m not here to tell anyone how to live their life, but if they aren’t satisfied with it, I might be able to help.

-I hope everyone can come join me at some point to experience the warmth and peace of natural living in the countryside.
+I hope everyone can come experience the warmth and peace of natural living in the countryside.